kei-sato/CarND-Advanced-Lane-Lines/writeup.md

 The code for this step is contained in the code cell #5,6 of main.ipynb.

-I used a combination of S value of HSV color space and the result of the Sobel operation taking the derivative in x.
+I used a combination of S value of HLS color space and the result of the Sobel operation taking the derivative in x.
 Here's an example of my output for this step:

 ![alt text][image3]